arun96/sketching/README.md

 ## Read Logging

 To save results for each individual read, please modify the parameters `READ_LOGGING` and `READ_LOCATION` in `Setting.java`.
 If the latter is set to `true`, then for each read, a `.log` file will be saved with the true source of the read, the predicted source, and the number of matches in each case.
+By default, `READ_LOGGING` is set to `false` if the read sets are generated from the genomes used in the screen (and therefore a ground truth is known), but log files will be saved to `READ_LOCATION` if new read sets are being classified (with no ground truth).

+## Classifying Novel Reads

+If the number of read sets does not match the number of elements in the screen, then we treat these read sets as novel, and therefore cannot be sure which genomes they truly come from.
+The code will still classify every read in every readset, but instead of outputting results for the number of classified/misclassified reads, it will save the output of each read's classification (i.e. how many matches it has to each element of the screen) to the location specified in `READ_LOCATION` in `Setting.java`.
+These results can be analyzed using the provided Python helper scripts (outlined in the "Analyzing Results" section below).

 ## Using External JARs